 Over One Million People In Gaza Still Urgently Need Shelter Assistance: UN

-According to the office, the shelter assistance needs remain, although humanitarians have distributed thousands of tents and hundreds of thousands of tarpaulins and other items across the strip since the ceasefire, Xinhua news agency reported.
+The shelter assistance needs remain, although humanitarians have distributed thousands of tents and hundreds of thousands of tarpaulins and other items across the strip, since the ceasefire, according to the office.

-The UN Development Programme noted in December that solid waste management is among the most affected services, with only a few of the temporary dumping sites accessible and operational, compounding the environmental and public health risks, the spokesperson's office added.
+The UN Development Programme noted last month that, solid waste management is among the most affected services, with only a few of the temporary dumping sites accessible and operational, compounding the environmental and public health risks, the spokesperson's office added.

-In a statement issued on Wednesday, the Inter-Agency Standing Committee, bringing together UN entities and their partners, urged the Israeli authorities to reconsider their plan to ban many international non-governmental organizations from operating, stressing that those organizations are central to humanitarian operations in the occupied Palestinian territory.
+In a statement issued on Wednesday, the Inter-Agency Standing Committee, bringing together UN entities and their partners, urged the Israeli authorities to reconsider their plan to ban many international non-governmental organisations from operating, stressing that, those organisations are central to humanitarian operations in the occupied Palestinian territory.– NNN-XINHUA

 Legal Disclaimer: